 So the consumer has a right to know.

 Most businesses comply with the Guidelines responsibly, particularly in the food and drink category, which is fundamental to health and well-being.
 If you buy a pack of yogurt or a bottle of water there will be analysis of the nutritional information on the label.
 There is one exception.

 Advertising and marketing communications for alcohol products does not mention alcohol or give any information directly to the consumer, either in advertising or on pack.
 For a toxic drug like alcohol the only reference on the bottle or can is “alc.
 4.5% by vol.” in the case of beer.
-The word “alcohol” is not mentioned in advertising.
-Instead you will see ” Drink …….sensibly, visit drinkaware.ie, or .co.uk” So the consumer has to go to another source to get essential information on alcohol.
+40% in the case of spirits.

 It is hard to reconcile this situation of providing the consumer with little or no information on alcohol, with the United Nations Guidelines for Consumer Protection.